Home Motorhome & Campervan Hire in New Zealand

 • Some roads are unpaved.
 Check the rental conditions of the vehicle and if you can take these roads while remaining covered by your insurance.

-• The roads are quite winding in some areas (on the south island), so drive with caution, especially in a motorhome.
-So plan a longer journey time than indicated on your GPS!
+• Roads are quite winding in some areas (on the south island).
+Drive with caution and plan a longer journey time than indicated on your GPS!

 FAQ